 Do I need to email Airservices evidence of my aircraft’s engine emission certification?

 No, in most circumstances it is anticipated that evidence required to support a noise assessment will also be sufficient to confirm an aircraft’s engine emission certification.
 Airservices will not require or request additional evidence, other than that necessary to support the Noise Assessment process.

 The Aircraft Noise Assessment team will use submitted evidence, along with a number of other evidence sources, to verify whether an aircraft meets the Aircraft Navigation (Aircraft Engine Emissions) Regulations 1995.

-In situations where the evidence provided by the applicant and assessment team resources cannot confirm an aircraft’s engine emission status, the application will be referred to the Department of Infrastructure and Regional Development (the Department) for a determination and the applicant will be notified of the referral.
+In situations where the evidence provided by the applicant and assessment team resources cannot confirm an aircraft’s engine emission status, the application will be referred to the Department of Infrastructure, Regional Development and Cities (the Department) for a determination and the applicant will be notified of the referral.
 The Department may contact the applicant to request further information.